joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/climate/100000011170592/abigail-spanberger-virginia-data-center.html

 **Man Guilty of Conspiracy for Running Drug Ring in Washington Square Park**\
-`A jury convicted the man, John Livigni, whom prosecutors said was a leader of a narcotics operation that resulted in two deaths and involved millions of sales around the Greenwich Village park.`\
+`A jury convicted the man, John Livigni, who prosecutors said was a leader of a narcotics operation that resulted in two deaths and involved millions of sales around the Greenwich Village park.`\
 https://www.nytimes.com/2026/09/23/nyregion/nyc-washington-square-park-drugs.html

 **Officials Investigating Mississippi Student Deaths Issue Warning About Kratom**\